Yigityld/Football_Analysis/README.md

 # **[EN] ⚽ Football Match Analyzer (Demo)**
-This project is developed using AI-powered visual analysis techniques to analyze football match footage.
-The system performs the following on a football match video:
+This project is developed using AI-powered visual analysis techniques to analyze football match videos.
+The system:

-Detects all players, goalkeepers, referees, and technical staff on the field
+- Detects all players, goalkeepers, referees, and technical staff on the field
+-

-Automatically separates teams based on jersey colors
+- Automatically separates teams based on jersey colors
+-

-Retrieves referee and team statistics from the web
+- Retrieves referee and team statistics from the web
+-
+- Provides match score prediction based on teams’ past data via FootballGPT

 💡 The user only needs to enter the team names, jersey samples, and referee name to start the analysis.

 ## **🧠 Defined Classes**
 Using the YOLOv8 object detection model, the system identifies 6 different classes: